Skip to main content

 📖 Introduction

-So far, we've learned the mechanics of React: creating components, managing state with useState, and passing data with props and callbacks.
+Building on inverse data flow (Part 2), we've learned the mechanics of React: creating components, managing state with useState, and passing data with props and callbacks.
 Now, it's time to elevate our skills from mechanics to strategy.
 How do you look at a design mockup and decide which components to build?
 How do you determine where state should live?
 This is the art of "Thinking in React."

 This article, the first of a two-part series, will guide you through the initial, crucial steps of this process, transforming you from a coder into an architect.